gali8/Tesseract-OCR-iOS/README.md

 - (void)viewDidLoad
 {
     [super viewDidLoad];
-	// Do any additional setup after loading the view, typically from a nib.

-	Tesseract* tesseract = [[Tesseract alloc] initWithDataPath:@"tessdata" language:@"<strong>eng+ita</strong>"];

     // language are used for recognition.
 Ex: eng.
-Tesseract will search for a eng.traineddata file in the dataPath directory.
+Tesseract will search for a eng.traineddata file in the dataPath directory; eng+ita will search for a eng.traineddata and ita.traineddata.

-	// eng.traineddata is in your "tessdata" folder.
-	// Assumed, that you added a group "tessdata" into your xCode project tree and .traineddata files to it.
-	// This actually will not create a "tessdata" folder into your application bundle.
-Instead, all the files would be located into the root of the bundle.
+    //Like in the Template Framework Project:
-	// This initializer will copy such 'traineddata' files located in the root folder of the application bundle to 'Documents/traneddata' folder of the application bundle to allow Tesseract to searcj for files into "tessdata".
+	// Assumed that .traineddata files are in your "tessdata" folder and the folder is in the root of the project.
-	// This leads to two copies of the same huge files on user's disk.

-	// If you'd like to avoid wasting user's disk space, pls, import the whole tessdata folder as a refernce to your project
-	// with the ‘Create folder references for any added folders’ options set up in the «Add files to project» dialog
+	// Assumed, that you added a folder references "tessdata" into your xCode project tree, with the ‘Create folder references for any added folders’ options set up in the «Add files to project» dialog.
-	// (In such case a folder in the xCode project tree will look blue instead of yellow).
-	// So use the following initializer instead
-	// Tesseract* tesseract = [[Tesseract alloc] initWithDataPath:nil language:@"<strong>eng+ita</strong>"];
-	// or
+	// Assumed that any .traineddata files is in the tessdata folder, like in the Template Framework Project

+    //Create your tesseract using the initWithLanguage method:
 	// Tesseract* tesseract = [[Tesseract alloc] initWithLanguage:@"<strong>eng+ita</strong>"];

     // set up the delegate to recieve tesseract's callback
     // self should respond to TesseractDelegate and implement shouldCancelImageRecognitionForTesseract: method
     // to have an ability to recieve callback and interrupt Tesseract before it finishes

+    Tesseract* tesseract = [[Tesseract alloc] initWithLanguage:@"eng+ita"];
     tesseract.delegate = self;

     [tesseract setVariableValue:@"0123456789" forKey:@"tessedit_char_whitelist"]; //limit search
     [tesseract setImage:[UIImage imageNamed:@"image_sample.jpg"]]; //image to check
     [tesseract recognize];

     NSLog(@"%@", [tesseract recognizedText]);

     [tesseract clear];
 }